 The interior is equally well-appointed, though it invites a surprising comparison: dare I say, the LCD Lamborghini Revuelto may actually surpass this Pagani, specifically in the realism and variety of its interior textures.

 However, the ownership experience was not without its hurdles.
 Quality Control (QC) remains a glaring concern; it took three attempts to find an acceptable unit.
-The first two examples provided by the retailer exhibited significant defects, and even this “best of the three” arrived with a flaw that shouldn’t exist at this price point: the rear middle fin has a slight, perceptible pitch to one side.
+The first two examples provided by the retailer exhibited significant defects, and even this “best of the three” arrived with a flaw that shouldn’t exist at this price point: the rear middle fin has a slight, perceptible pitch to one side, and the front windscreen doesn’t seem to be fully locked in place, passenger (thank you, Tom).
 While the rest of the model arrived in good order, these manufacturing oversights are a tough pill to swallow for a premium collectible.
 Enjoy the pics!